 Ghost Soldiers by Hampton Sides

-Non Fiction books are mostly based on historical periods and cultural phenomena like EDSA 1, World War II, basketball, and of course, the PacMan.
+Most of them are based on historical-cultural periods like EDSA 1, World War II, basketball, and of course, the PacMan.
 Books about the Marcoses are numerous so I have to pick the two most significant books here.
 Johnnie Johnson's travelogue A Virgin in the Philippines (see the double entendre?) is also similar to Ted Lerner's Hey, Joe.

 all book covers belonged to their copyright owners